Ajeet-kumar1/Digital-image-processing-M.tech-IISc/README.md

 # Digital-image-processing-M.tech-IISc

-This solution code of assignment of Digital image Processing Fall 2022 IISc M.tech
+This solution code of assignment of Digital image Processing if for spring fall 2022 IISc M.tech